The Goal of Good Safety Newsletters

-The familiar look and feel requires no additional explanation.
+The familiar look and feel require no additional explanation.
 Find a format that "works" with your safety culture and stay with it.
 Chances are you are not a designer, so find a newsletter template that looks professional.
 Blue and black are solid business colors.
 Another solid tip is to use the look and feel of the corporate website.
 This tactic will maintain harmony between corporate branding and organizational safety promotion materials.

 Related Aviation Safety Promotion Articles

-- FAA Part 5 Compliance: Safety Promotion (The "Overlooked Pillar")
+- FAA Part 5 Compliance: Safety Promotion (the "Overlooked Pillar")

 - 3 Inexpensive Ways to Promote Safety at Flight Schools & Other Aviation SMS